erezrokah/aws-testing-library/CONTRIBUTING.md

 This library extends `chai` and `jest`.
 Wrappers for `chai` and `jest` can be found under `src/chai` and `src/jest` accordingly.
 The wrappers use utilities from `src/utils` that abstract some of the complexity of dealing with AWS services APIs.

-### Testing

-This repo uses [ava](https://github.com/avajs/ava) for testing.
-Any files in the `src` directory that have a `.test.js` file extension are automatically detected and run as tests.

-We also test for a few other things:

-- Dependencies (used an unused)
-- Linting
-- Test coverage
-- Must work with Windows + Unix environments.

 ## Pull Requests

 We actively welcome your pull requests.